interserver/mailbaby-api-samples/openapi-client/go/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSendMailByIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSendMailRequest struct via the builder pattern

 Name | Type | Description  | Notes